This week’s episode is titled “Buy One, Get One Free.”

 Gnosticism took its name from this idea of “salvation thru enlightenment.”
 The Greek word ‘gnosis’ means ‘knowledge.’

 Because the Christian movement was growing rapidly, Gnostics adopted Christian forms & terms as a sneaky marketing ploy, hoping to pawn off their ideas as an elite form of Christianity.
-The ploy worked & Gnosticism took root in several congregations just as winds of false teaching continue to do in every generation.
+The ploy worked & Gnosticism took root in several congregations just as winds of false teaching do in every generation.

 Marcion was one of the first to introduce Gnostic elements in his highly-edited form of Christianity.
 Drawing from Cerdo, he proposed 2 different gods; an angry, vengeful OT deity, & a warm, fuzzy father-figure of the NT.
 Toting the Gnostic line, Marcion said the physical body was evil & promoted a rigorous asceticism that denied all physical pleasure.
 Marcion’s followers took communion by drinking water because wine was too tasty.
 They went so far as to say even marital sex was taboo.

 Marcion claimed Jesus was not born of Mary.
 He said Jesus appeared at Capernaum in AD 29 as a grown man.
 Note that = Jesus only appeared.
 Marcion said Jesus didn’t have a literal body.
 He couldn’t since being physical, the body was evil.
-Jesus only appeared, or seemed to have a body; in fact, he was more phantom than tangible.
+Jesus only appeared, or seemed to have a body; in truth, he was more phantom than tangible.

 This is called Docetism; one of the earliest forms of Gnosticism.
 Docetism comes from the word meaning to seem.
 Marcion said the death & resurrection of Christ weren’t literal; they couldn’t be since Jesus wasn’t corporeal.
 They were just a phantom demonstration of God’s love and sacrifice.
-Though the church at Rome quickly became hip to Marcion’s theological shenanigans & declared his ideas heretical in 144, they gained some traction and Marcion set up a counterfeit church in both Italy & over in Asia Minor where the Eastern mystery cults were popular.
+Though the church at Rome quickly became hip to Marcion’s theological shenanigans & declared his ideas heretical in 144, they gained some traction and Marcion set up a counterfeit church in both Italy & in Asia Minor where the Eastern mystery cults were popular.
 Marcionite fellowships reached as far as Arabia & Egypt & were still operating well into the 4th Century.

 Marcion’s was only one of several streams of Gnosticism that developed during the 2nd & 3rd Centuries to challenge Christian orthodoxy.
-The main feature of all the Gnostics was their sharp dualism, splitting up the physical & spiritual into 2 utterly divergent realms.
-They believed the spiritual realm was a hierarchy of spiritual beings who were layered upward toward a transcendent & ultimate spirit.
+The main feature of all the Gnostics was their sharp dualism, splitting up the physical & spiritual into utterly divergent realms.
+They believed the spiritual realm contained a hierarchy of spiritual beings who were layered upward toward a transcendent & ultimate spirit.
 This transcendent god had given rise to a lower deity, which had done likewise, & so on over thousands of spiritual emanations until there was a spirit distant enough from the origin to be so low as to be able to create the physical universe.
 Some Gnostics like Cerdo & Marcion, said this lowly creator spirit was the Jewish God of the OT.

 Gnostics believed that sparks of divinity, little portions of pure spirit were locked inside some, but not all, humans.
 Those who had them, they said, would become Gnostics.
 Another clever marketing ploy; after all, who doesn’t want to think they have a little spark of something special?
 So, they were tempted to go Gnostic to prove they did.
-The next step was to pay one of the Gnostic teachers the requisite fee to learn the Gnosis, that is, the secret knowledge, so they could have their divine spark sparked!
+The next step was to pay one of the Gnostic teachers the requisite fee to learn the Gnosis, that is, the secret knowledge, so they could have their divine spark fanned into full flame.

 Voilà = Enlightenment!

 It was an ancient version of, “The first lesson is free, but if you want to go deeper, well, that’s going to cost you.
-Oh, & by the way, if you’re smart, you WILL join us – because that’s what smart, holders of the divine spark do.
+Oh, & by the way, if you’re smart, you WILL join us – because that’s what smart holders of the divine spark do.
 You want to be one of the special one’s don’t you?
 Well, sign up, pay the fee & you’re in!
 Oh and BTW – if you sign up today, it’s half off.”

 For the Gnostics, Enlightenment equaled Salvation.
 It was the realization they weren’t mere humans devoid of the divine spark, so little better than animals.
 They were earth-bound spirits destined to re-emerge with the divine hierarchy, that series of emanations from the supreme, transcendent God.
 Gnosticism was a stepped progression of spiritual growth whereby members increased their rank by paying their Gnostic guides more & more to learn increasingly powerful gnosis.
 If this sounds similar to a modern religious group that calls itself by a similar name = Something like, uhhh à Knowledgeology = Well there really is nothing new under the sun.